 Many dogs may need some practice indoors.
 If that fails, apply wax on the paws while he’s asleep or offers treats to keep him relaxed.
 After the walk, give the paws a good wipe, especially if your dog loves splashing in puddles.

-Tip #4: Make routines flexible
+Dog Walking in the Rain Tip #4: Make routines flexible

 Monsoons are a time for chaos and traffic jams.
 Try picking routes that are quiet or avoid going out right after the rain.
 Avoid congested areas since it is easier to contract infections and allergies in crowds and humidity.